Does it matter? A more careful treatment of density fluctuations in 21-cm simulations: Conclusions

-We started our analysis from the dark ages, and demonstrated that the SIGF approximation fails poorly in that regime.
-We then moved to the non-linear epochs of cosmic dawn and reionization.
-While the exact physics in these epochs is still under uncertainty, especially as relates to the efficiency and production rate of stars and galaxies, two facts are certain regarding the cosmological role of the baryons in shaping the 21-cm signal: (1) their relative velocity with respect to CDM delays the signal, and (2) their non-linear clustering cannot be neglected at low redshifts and on small scales.
 In addition to understanding how the 21-cm signal depends on the baryon over-density $\delta_b$, we also discussed the role of the total matter over-density $\delta_m$ in the calculation.
-This enters through the collapsed fraction, Eq.~\eqref{eq: 21}, as part of the EPS formalism.
+This enters through the collapsed fraction, Eq.~\eqref{eq: 23}, as part of the EPS formalism.
 While it is clear that the 21-cm signal at cosmic dawn and reionization should depend on the ``non-linear" $\delta_b$ (i.e., $\delta_b$ as evaluated by non-linear theory), two common approaches are considered in the literature for the total matter density field $\delta_m$.
 One option is to use the ``linear” $\delta_m^\mathrm{lin}$ since the EPS formalism is based on linear perturbation theory.
 Alternatively, one can choose to work with the non-linear $\delta_m^\mathrm{NL}$, as it was argued that this choice yields a better agreement with radiative transfer simulations.
-While {\tt Zeus21} ({\tt 21cmFAST}) adopts the former (latter) approach, {\tt 21cmFirtCLASS} enables the user to decide which $\delta_m$ should be used in Eq.~\eqref{eq: 21}.
+While {\tt Zeus21} ({\tt 21cmFAST}) adopts the former (latter) approach, {\tt 21cmFirtCLASS} enables the user to decide which $\delta_m$ should be used in Eq.~\eqref{eq: 23}.
 Regardless, as was discussed in the previous section, all codes still make in their calculations some assumptions whose validity should be further examined in the future.

-Efforts to measure the cosmological 21-cm signal are being carried out by various experiments.
-The expected data from these experiments, together with new photometric images from the James Webb Space Telescope~\cite{Gardner:2006ky, Mirocha:2018cih, Harikane:2022rqt, 2022ApJ...940L..14N, 2022ApJ...938L..15C, 2023MNRAS.518.4755A, 2023ApJ...942L...9Y, Hassan:2023asd}, present an exciting opportunity to probe uncharted regions of our Universe, thereby deepening our understanding of the physical processes that governed its early evolution.
-Such an ambitious goal cannot be fulfilled without having robust theoretical predictions to be matched with the data.
-We thus believe that this work may serve to bring us one step closer towards this goal.